formatCvt/firebase_remote_config_hybrid/firebase_remote_config_hybrid/README.md

 ## Getting Started

-See the `example` directory for a complete sample app using FlutterPluginTemplate.
+See the `example` directory for a complete sample app using FirebaseRemoteConfig.